heber-silva/CKA-Obsidian-Vault/Monitoring, Logging, and Debugging/Troubleshooting Clusters/Debugging Kubernetes Nodes With Kubectl.md

 #### Note:

 The `kubectl debug node` command won't work if the Node is down (disconnected from the network, or kubelet dies and won't restart, etc.).
-Check [debugging a down/unreachable node](https://kubernetes.io/docs/tasks/debug/debug-cluster/#example-debugging-a-down-unreachable-node) in that case.
+Check [](https://kubernetes.io/docs/tasks/debug/debug-cluster/#example-debugging-a-down-unreachable-node) in that case.